 When you're too busy to cook, having leftovers can save you from ordering take out or picking up fast food.

 I always double the amount of quinoa or brown rice that I make.
 Fried rice is the best for cleaning out your fridge.
 Seriously, just throw all the veggies in your fridge in the skillet and call it a day.

 This Mexican Fried Quinoa is just like fried rice except you use quinoa instead of rice (obviously).

 Fried rice is usually thought of as a typical Asian dish, but when you make fried rice almost weekly, you gotta change things up.
 Plus, I make tacos at least twice a month, so I usually have leftover taco meat in the fridge.

 However, you can totally use uncooked ground beef or turkey for this Mexican Fried Quinoa.
-Just use about 10 ounces uncooked ground meat for this dish.
-Or if you want to make it vegetarian, add in another can of beans.
+Just use about 10 ounces of uncooked ground meat for this dish.
+Or if you want to make it vegetarian, add another can of beans.

 Basically, you just sauté some veggies, stir in spices, add in the quinoa, and finish by adding in your cooked meat until everything is hot & delicious!

 You can top it with whatever makes you happy.

 I'm partial to avocados, cheese, and cilantro.
 But I just really love toppings 🙂

 - 1 medium onion diced